SyedAliZafar/Pytorch_crack_classification-RESNET-/README.md

 Each class has 20000 images with a total of 40000 images with 224 x 224 pixels with RGB channels.

 <img src="architecture.jpg">

+# Still missing

+The model is only trained and validated.
+For segmentaion, the model should be saved in a .h5 format.
+So you can use it whenever you want.
+And apply to the images you want to classify.
+However, the file to do it, is not here